McKillip's New Book

 The archetypal trickster, poked!

 Next I head for a fantasy/science fiction convention where a crowd of McKillip's fans dress up as characters from the new book.
-Most of these cosplayers are teenage girls dressing as the half-dozen sheltered court ladies who in the book must venture out into the wilds to save their country--discovering their power(s) as they go.
+Most of these cosplayers are teenage girls dressing as the half-dozen sheltered court ladies who in the book must venture out into the wilds to save their country--discovering their strength(s) as they go.

 McKillip herself is here, but to my surprise she's often slower than the fans to recognize who the models are trying to depict (despite their lovingly elaborate costumes).
 But then McKillip's at a unique disadvantage: she knows these characters!
 She inevitably pictured a face, build, and body language for each character, and it's often unlike the fan wearing it.